-Once beams are overlapped, fringes can be obtained provided VLTI delay line positions yield a zero-OPD ($\pm 30 \ \mu m$).
+Once beams are overlapped, fringes can be obtained provided VLTI delay line positions yield a zero-OPD ($\pm 30~\mu m$).
 In this case, scanning the OPD with the MIDI piezo-mounted mirrors will yield interferograms.

 In absence of an external fringe tracker, fringe search for MIDI consists in doing several scans at different delay line position offsets.
 These offsets are within a range around the expected zero-OPD value (given by an OPD model), and the incremental step of the offset is adjusted for covering the whole fringe search range given by piezo scans.
 The fringe search is normally executed in "fast" mode: 500- μ m OPD steps between two scans, and dispersion using the grism to get the maximum coherence length.
+For targets with low correlated flux fringes can be searched in "slow" mode.